Revature-Salesforce-Training/curriculum/Week_1/JavaScript/LNJavaScript.md

 documentation on some of these topics are included in the Helpful References/Links section.
 Let's touch on them and briefly explain some other topics.

-First, useful string and array methods that we did not talk about in the JavaScript Variables section can be found at the JavaScript String Reference (w3schools) and JavaScript Array Reference (w3schools) links, respectively.
+First, any useful string and array methods that we did not talk about can be found at the JavaScript String Reference (w3schools) and JavaScript Array Reference (w3schools) links, respectively.

-When discussing falsy values in the appropriately named Falsy Values section, we neglected to say that null and undefined values are only equal to other null and undefined values, respectively.
-In addition, NaN is not equal to any value, not even itself.

-In our DOM sections, we did not talk about other ways to manipulate the DOM including creating, inserting, removing, and appending elements or getting the parents, siblings, or children nodes of an object on the DOM tree, information about these topics can be found at the JavaScript HTML DOM Elements (Nodes) (w3schools) and The HTML DOM Element Object (w3schools) references, respectively.
+In our DOM sections, we briefly talked about ways to manipulate the DOM including creating, inserting, removing, and appending elements.
+To get the parents, siblings, or children nodes of an object on the DOM tree, information can be found at the JavaScript HTML DOM Elements (Nodes) (w3schools) and The HTML DOM Element Object (w3schools) references.

-Additional methods and properties of the XMLHttpRequest object can be found at The XMLHttpRequest Object (w3schools).
+To learn more about the older XMLHttpRequest object, you can find info at The XMLHttpRequest Object (w3schools).
 Some further information about JSON is located at JSON - Introduction (w3schools).

 JS has no single authoritative documentation source.
 But this is not to say that there is not good